1ID Hosts 3rd Quarter Big Red One Year of Family Award Ceremony

-Desiray Ridley (right), a Kansas State University employee, receives a Big Red One 1st Family Recognition Award, Aug.
-16, 2022, during the 1st Infantry Division and Fort Riley's Big Red One Year of Family (BYOF) 1st Family Award Recognition Ceremony.
+The awardees were Alex Stamp and Kate Kaminski, 1st Armored Brigade Combat Team; Haley Watters, 2nd Armored Brigade Combat Team; Sara Bastian and Lorri Winner, 1st Combat Aviation Brigade; Jessica Floberg, Sustainment Brigade; the Ridley Family and Ashleigh Ball, 1st Inf.
+Div.
+Artillery; Becky Pottinger and Maria Adriana Castillo, U.S. Army Garrison – Fort Riley; Michael Gilmartin, Irwin Army Community Hospital; and Carolynn Blanco, Dental Health Activity.

+“It’s nice to be recognized because this is what being a spouse is about; being that support system and connection to the outside world for your Soldier,” said Desiray Ridley, a 1st Family Award Recognition recipient.
+“I’m just really appreciative to receive this award.
+It feels good to feel seen for what you do.”

 BYOF seeks to create opportunities to increase Family resiliency while honoring and recognizing the important foundational role our Families play in our organization’s success.

-(U.S. Army photo by Spc.
-Alvin Conley, 19th Public Affairs Detachment)
+The goal of the campaign is to develop stronger, more resilient 1st Inf.
+Div.
+Families and Soldiers, and increase operational readiness to accomplish any mission the Nation calls on the Big Red One to undertake.

+U.S. Army recruits from Kansas also attended the ceremony as a part of an installation tour in support of the U.S. Army's 'Meet Your Army' campaign.
+The recruits met with 1st Inf.
+Div.
+Soldiers and spoke with Brig.
+Gen. Knell about army service and the importance of the military Family.

 |Date Taken: